Lighthouse (Lost): 2007 (original timeline)

-Following the events of the episode "What Kate Does", at the Others' temple, Hugo "Hurley" Reyes (Jorge Garcia) is approached by the ghost of the deceased Jacob (Mark Pellegrino), who tasks Hurley on a mission to lead Jack to an unspecified location on the island in order to aid the arrival of someone en route to the island.
-Hurley has free rein to complete the mission because he is a candidate and even Dogen cannot stop him.
+At the Others' temple, Hugo "Hurley" Reyes (Jorge Garcia) is approached by the ghost of the deceased Jacob (Mark Pellegrino), who tasks Hurley on a mission to lead Jack to somewhere to aid the arrival of someone en route to the island.
+Hurley is a candidate and so, not even Dogen can stop him from completing his mission.
 Hurley uses the phrase "you have what it takes" to recruit Jack.
-Along the way, Jack and Hurley encounter Kate Austen (Evangeline Lilly), who tells them that she will neither return to the temple nor go with them, but continue her search for Claire.
-Jack and Hurley eventually pass through the caves, encountering the "Adam & Eve" skeletons and Jack's father's coffin.
-Hurley speculates that due to time travel, the skeletons could be someone they know in the present.
+Along the way, Jack and Hurley encounter Kate Austen (Evangeline Lilly), who refuses to go with them to continue her search for Claire.
+Jack and Hurley pass through the caves, encountering the "Adam & Eve" skeletons and Jack's father's coffin.

-Jack and Hurley arrive at a lighthouse, at the top of which is a large dial and a series of mirrors lined up.
+Jack and Hurley arrive at a lighthouse, at the top of which is a dial and lined-up mirrors.
 Each notch on the dial has a name listed next to it, corresponding to the surnames and numbers seen in "The Substitute".
-Hurley begins to move the dial to 108 degrees as instructed by Jacob, but Jack turns the dial to the 23 mark, where his own surname is listed, revealing Jack's childhood home in the reflection; Jack realizes that Jacob has been watching all of them for a long time, and becomes extremely upset.
-He angrily interrogates Hurley, who is unable to answer any of his questions since he cannot control when Jacob appears to him, leading Jack to destroy the mirrors.
+Hurley begins to move the dial to 108 degrees as instructed by Jacob, but Jack turns the dial to the 23 mark, where his own surname is listed, revealing Jack's childhood home in the reflection; Jack realizes that Jacob has been watching all of them for a long time, and becomes upset.
+He interrogates Hurley, who cannot answer any of his questions, leading Jack to destroy the mirrors.
 Outside, Jacob reappears to Hurley, congratulating him on bringing Jack to the lighthouse.
-Hurley realizes that Jacob did not want them to send a signal from the lighthouse, but instead needed Jack to see into the mirror and realize that he is important to the Island.
-Jacob also divulges that he needed to get Jack and Hurley away from the temple because "someone bad" was coming there.
+Jacob did not want them to send a signal, but instead needed Jack to see the mirror and realize that he is important to the Island.
+Jacob also needed to get Jack and Hurley away from the temple because "someone bad" was coming there.